simvisa logo

 Other Matters

-In addition to the most common citizenship- and naturalization-related matters, SimVisa assists individuals in a range of other situations.
-Our citizenship lawyers offer support with naturalization through military service, applications for preserving residence for naturalization (continuous residence), posthumous citizenship, and other matters related to U.S. citizenship and naturalization.
+In addition to the most common citizenship and naturalization-related matters, SimVisa offers aid to individuals dealing with a range of other situations.
+Our skilled citizenship lawyers provide support for the following:

 Who Is Eligible for U.S. Citizenship?